Carlyon Bay beaches pre-2004

 New sign which shows what the public can expect from now on - but there is a right of way - please use it

 A public footpath at the other end of the beaches - to Fishing Point on the eastern end of Polgaver has also been officially recognised but it is not clear yet how these two public rights of way will be affected by the eventual development.
-(We are in the process of updating our Public Access page)
+(More on Public Access)

 INFRASTRUCTURE